-We are members of the Revive & Thrive Team and along with other members we offer help for High Streets and Communities.
-As our prize for the 2014 Challenge winners we offered an evening’s presentation followed by two days of consultations for local traders.
+We are members of the Revive & Thrive Team, and between us we offer help for High Streets and Communities.
+The prize we offered for the 2014 Challenge winners was an evening’s presentation followed by two days of consultations for local traders.
 This is how we helped…

 Starting with an evening presentation, retailers & business owners were shown the importance of creating the right first impression, with many examples of both good and bad window displays.
 This included many inspirational photos of exciting displays which got the traders thinking to see how these ideas could be transposed into their own businesses, whether a shop, café or beach hut!